-HIS202 U.S. History and Constitutional Government II - 3 credits present status as a world power, analyzing economic, political, social and cultural factors.
+HIS202 U.S. History and Constitutional Government II - 3 credits

+Traces the development of the United States from 1865 to its present status as a world power, analyzing economic, political, social and cultural factors.
 The functioning of American federal and state constitutions is analyzed, providing the knowledge and understanding needed by teachers and other professionals who interact with the public sector.
 The course covers the aftermath and effect of the Civil War, industrialization and its impact, waves of new immigration, western expansion, conflict with Native Americans, emergence as a world power, World War I, the Great Depression, World War II and later issues of the 20th century.